(Photo: That's me on Turdland Direct (5.10d). Photo by Mike.)

 We returned home to New York and I sat around.
 The pain did get better.
 Not totally better, but somewhat better.
 After five or six days I decided I couldn't tolerate the sedentary lifestyle for another minute and I started climbing again.

 I went to the gym and everything seemed okay.
 Things were stable.
 I tried to ease back into climbing.
 I went back outside, climbing at the Gunks a few times.
-It seemed like I was all right.
-On one day, with Andy, I went to the Nears and we tried to knock a bunch of climbs off of my list of star-worthy 5.10's that I hadn't yet sent on lead.
+The injury remained unaffected.
+Once, with Andy, I went to the Nears and we tried to knock a bunch of climbs off of my list of star-worthy 5.10's that I hadn't yet sent on lead.
 (More on that later.)

 On another day, with Gail, Andy and his friend Chris, I went back again to the Nears and we threw ourselves at the popular top-ropes To Be or Not To Be (5.12a) and Slammin' the Salmon (5.12b).
 I didn't get the send on either one but I felt fine and worked out all the moves on To Be or Not To Be.
 I hope to send it soon, if the summer weather can hold off for a bit.
 (Andy got it clean and started talking about leading it.)
 I led Birdcage (5.10b), one of my favorite tens, and I felt good.